unique locations in Italy

 03. The Sassi of Matera

-Several movies were also filmed here, including The Passion of the ChristWonder Woman, or Bond’s No Time To Die.
+An interesting trivia is that several movies were also filmed here, including The Passion of the ChristWonder Woman, or Bond’s No Time To Die.

 04. The Sinking Castle of Sirmione

 The Sinking Castle (actual name: Scaligero Castle) is the most iconic landmark on Lake Garda and one of the best things to do in Sirmione.
-A rare example of lake fortifications, Scaligero is one of the most well-preserved medieval castles in entire Italy.
+A rare example of lake fortifications, Scaligero is one of the most well-preserved medieval castles in Italy.

 Make sure you read my post on how to get to Sirmione before your visit, since from personal experience, things are not that straightforward in the area.